SatelliteShorelines/coastsat_package/README.md

 - `-U` (upgrade flag) this gets the latest release of the CoastSat package
   > `pip install coastsat_package -U`
+- Alternatively, to install/upgrade to a specific version of CoastSat, e.g. 1.2.3:
+  > `pip install "coastsat_package==1.2.3"`

 ## Issues